 "The Return of Conan" (1957).
 Novel mainly written by Björn Nyberg, edited and slightly revised by L. Sprague de Camp.

-"The Road of Kings" (October, 1979) by Edward Wagner.
+"The Road of Kings" (October, 1979) by Karl Edward Wagner.
 Novel, features intrigues over the throne of Zingara.

 "The Road of the Eagles", also known as "Conan, Man of Destiny".
 Novella written by L. Sprague de Camp, first published in December, 1955.
 Based on an Ivan Sablianka tale by Robert E. Howard.
 The original story was set in 1595 Caucasus, with Cossacks active in the border areas of the Ottoman Empire.